constellation-daq/Constellation/docs/operator_guide/get_started/installation.md

 # Installing Constellation

-Constellation can be installed from a variety of sources, the optimum might differ depending on the application scenario and the required components.
+The Constellation core framework can be installed from a variety of sources, the optimum might differ depending on the application scenario and the required components.
 For graphical user interfaces, the [Flatpak installation](#installing-as-flatpak-package-from-flathub) is recommended, for the integration into a Python virtual environment, the [PyPI package](#installing-from-pypi) can be used, and individual satellites can be started directly using